pebojote/braindotnet/README.md

 4. `$ npm install`

 ## How to used
-As we all know, I was a freshman college student and now I am a graduate student.
-I completely forgot how this freaking project works.
-What I still remember is you need a firebase CLI and initialize a new project using `firebase init`.
-That's it, now you can code what you want.
-After that, you use `firebase deploy` to deploy your production to firebase hosting.
+As you may know, I was a freshman in college at the time and am now a graduate student.
+I had completely forgotten how this project works.
+What I recall is that you'll need a firebase CLI and that you'll use `firebase init` to create a new project.
+That's all there is to it; now you can code whatever you want.
+Then, using `firebase deploy`, you can upload your production folder to firebase hosting.

 ## Contribute
 So if you want to contribute, feel free to open a PR for a review.
 Thanks! 😉